 When you think about it, nouns, along with verbs, form the basic structure of the English language.
 After all, a noun is a naming word.
 It’s used to identify, or name, a person, place, thing, animal, or idea.
 When small children are learning to talk usually the first words they learn are nouns, like “mama” or “daddy.”

-Nouns, and proper nouns as well, have many different functions in a sentence.
+A noun, and a proper noun as well, have many different functions in a sentence.
 They can act as a subject, an adjective, an adverb, as a direct or indirect object, an appositive, or a subject or object complement.
 In addition to different functions, there are different types of nouns, too.
-This article will concentrate on one particular type, namely proper nouns.
+This article will concentrate on one particular type, namely the proper noun.

 What is a Proper Noun?

 While a noun names a person, place, thing, or idea a proper noun gets more specific.
 It gives us the actual name of the person, place, thing, or idea.
-The actual names of people are proper nouns.
+A person’s name is a proper noun.
 So are the names of states, streets, rivers, oceans, countries, companies, institutions, churches, and more.
-You can see more specific examples below.
+You can see more specific examples of a proper noun below.